QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: Introduction

-In this paper, we propose a network based on the CSR structure, where the BS initially transmits signals to the SBDs on one side using Massive MIMO antennas.
-SBDs modulate their information onto the received signal carrier.
-Given the far distance of the passive IoT devices (SBDs) from SUEs, we utilize Backscatter Relay by the BS to transmit the information to SUEs located on the opposite side of the BS \cite{gong2018backscatter}.
-In this system, we incorporate an ASRIS to amplify signals and transmit them to SUEs without a line of sight (LOS) to the BS.
-In all transmission schemes, the method for multiple access is NOMA.
-In the assumed system, the objective is to maximize the sum throughput among all users.
+In this work, we propose a 6G cellular network featuring a CSR subsystem.
+The BS initially transmits signals to the SBDs on one side using active massive MIMO antennas.
+The SBDs modulate their information onto the received signal carrier.
+Due to the significant distance between the passive IoT devices and their intended recipients (SUEs), we employ a relay system.
+The BS relays the information to the SUEs located on the opposite side of the BS.
+To enhance the performance of user data transmission in this network, we incorporate an ASRIS device.
+This device not only amplifies the received signals but also transmits them to users within its coverage area.
+These users typically lack a line-of-sight (LoS) connection with the BS due to intervening obstacles.
+In all transmission schemes between nodes, the method for multiple access is NOMA.

+The major contributions of this paper are summarized as follows: \begin{itemize} \item{First, We implement an innovative, comprehensive, and practical system model where multiple users, both actively (SUEs) and passively (SBDs), engage in the exchange of diverse information within the 6G cellular network.
+To facilitate communication between IoT users and other cellular devices, we employ a CSR setup.
+In this setup, the BS dispatches ambient signals to SBDs using a NOMA approach.
+The SBDs then harvest wireless energy from these signals, modulate their own information onto the carrier, and transmit backscatter signals back to the BS.
+Assisted by an ASRIS, the BS efficiently relays this information to the intended SUEs located in both the reflection and transmission regions of the ASRIS, ensuring effective communication for users with LoS and non-LoS links to the BS, respectively.}